 I mentioned earlier about the sense of fright – this solely comes from the situation he enters in Saudi Arabia.
 There are certain moments where it builds up because of how his Hajj went.
 Some were from editing afterwards too, but most were issues at that moment.
 When his life is potentially on the line, as a viewer we can only estimate what he was going through at those moments.

-If you are not a Muslim, I encourage you to watch this film.
+If you are not a Muslim, I encourage you to watch “A Sinner In Mecca”.
 It gives an oversight into the faith that is hard to research and learn.
 The actual locations in Mecca that Parvez shows us cannot be seen by most of us – that alone makes this film watchable.
 But better than that, this documentary is a powerful story of how a gay Muslim comes to acknowledge and accept all of who he is.
-While IMDB scores this documentary low at 4.5/10.0, I’d give it an 8.0 because despite being filmed on a phone camera, it’s daring and eye-opening.
+While IMDB scores “A Sinner In Mecca” rather low at 4.5/10.0, I’d give it an 8.0 because despite being filmed on a phone camera, it’s daring and eye-opening.
 Take the evening and learn something new about a culture and religion you might not know much.